Eugene7997/Vidrpy/README.md

 - **Operation Queue**: Pending operations (uploads, renames, deletes) are queued and executed when connection is restored
 - **Connection Status**: Visual indicator showing online/offline status
 - **Pending Operations Counter**: Display of pending operations waiting to sync

+### Authentication
+The application uses **Google OAuth 2.0** for authentication.
+Users sign in with their Google account.

 ## Glance at tech involved
 <u>Frontend</u>